JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

    }
    ```
 2. Sync the updated Gradle configuration.
-3. Run the Gradle task to create the framework: `./gradlew :shared:assembleSharedReleaseXCFramework`
+3. Run the Gradle task to create the framework:

+   `./gradlew :shared:assembleSharedReleaseXCFramework`
-4. The resulting framework will be created as the `shared/build/XCFrameworks/release/shared.xcframework` file in your project directory.
+4. The resulting framework will be created as the `shared/build/XCFrameworks/release/shared.xcframework` folder in your project directory.
-5. Put the `shared.xcframework` file in a ZIP archive and upload it to a file storage with direct access.
+5. Put the `shared.xcframework` folder in a ZIP archive and calculate the checksum for the resulting archive, for example:

+   `swift package compute-checksum shared.xcframework.zip`
+6. Upload the ZIP file to the file storage of your choice.
-6. Create a `Package.swift` file with the following code:
+7. Create a `Package.swift` file with the following code:
    ```Swift
    // swift-tools-version:5.3
    import PackageDescription